emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 In the last post, we looked at [Emulsify Core 4.x](https://www.npmjs.com/package/@emulsify/core), or **EC4.x** for short, as a new foundation for the project: more modern, more flexible, and more intentionally platform agnostic.

-That platform-agnostic direction matters.
-Emulsify is not just a CMS theme, and EC4.x is not limited to one implementation path.
+The direction matters because Emulsify is not just a CMS theme, and EC4.x is not limited to one implementation path.
 With Vite, Storybook, Twig, React, and platform adapters working together, **EC4.x gives us a better foundation for many different kinds of component-driven projects.**

-But the Drupal ecosystem is still a major part of the Emulsify story.
+The Drupal ecosystem is still a major part of that story.

-Emulsify has deep roots in that community, and many teams rely on Emulsify to connect their design systems to real CMS implementation work.
+Emulsify has deep roots in that community, and many teams rely on it to connect their design systems to real CMS implementation work.
 The upcoming [Emulsify (base theme) 7.x](https://www.drupal.org/project/emulsify) and [Emulsify Tools 2.x](https://www.drupal.org/project/emulsify_tools) releases bring the new EC4.x foundation into that workflow.

 These releases are platform-specific, but they are best understood as integration releases. **EC4.x provides the broader frontend foundation.** Emulsify (base theme) 7.x and Emulsify Tools 2.x provide the CMS-specific layer that helps teams use that foundation inside modern Drupal projects.